Confidence Interval

 - Decisions made when CI is still wide are far more likely to be wrong

-The standard: wait until the CI has narrowed enough that the lower bound exceeds your minimum acceptable effect size.
+The standard for frequentist A/B testing: wait until the CI has narrowed enough that the lower bound exceeds your minimum acceptable effect size.

 Frequently Asked Questions